 - Antioxidant (add into your moisturizer)

 Then 2x a week use The Ordinary ‘AHA 30% + BHA 2% Peeling Solution’.
+Get at Ulta if it’s out of stock at Sephora!
 What is it?
 An effective and gentle retexturing mask (AKA getting rid of the rough stuff).
 Please note this is not supposed to be used on the same night you derma-roll!
 This will cause so much more irritation and will not help you.
 Less is more!

 I would also like to note here that I’m not a dermatologist.
 Just someone who’s had bad skin for years, decided I was over it and got serious about research.
 If you have any questions – feel free to ask!
 But also ask your dermatologist for any helpful recommendations for fighting mask-ne.